cezar77/django-dms/README.md

 Description
 -----------

-DMS is a Django template filter for displaying decimal degrees of angles (longitude and latitude) in the Degrees-Minutes-Seconds notation.
+django_dms is a Django template filter for displaying decimal degrees of angles (longitude and latitude) in the Degrees-Minutes-Seconds notation.
 It contains the filters `longitude` and `latitude`.
 They both take a